ankitbko/ankitbko.github.io/about.md

 <img class="Centered" src= " {{ site.url }}/assets/images/me.jpg" height="400px" />
 </div>

-I am a Software Engineer currently working in Microsoft Center of Excellence team at Mindtree.
-I started my professional career in 2013 after completing my graduation as Bachelor in Computer Science.
-My time during graduation was spent on Machine Learning and Computer Vision.
-Since beginning of my professional career I have been working in .NET and its surrounding ecosystem.
+Currently I am working as Software Development Engineer at Microsoft.
+I completed my graduation as Bachelor in Computer Science in 2013.
+During my graduation I was obsessed mostly with Machine Learning and Computer Vision.
+I started my career as developer in Mindtree Ltd and worked there primarily in .NET stack and its surrounding ecosystem.

 I am a technology enthusiast and love to dig in emerging technologies.
-Most of my working hours are spent on creating architecture, evaluating upcoming products and developing frameworks.
 In my short career, I have designed architecture and successfully delivered products for multiple companies.
-Currently I am obsessed with ASP.NET Core and have been following it since it was announced.
+Currently I am obsessed Chat Bots and am very interested in seeing how this technology grows.

 Outside professional life, I spend most my time playing DotA, reading books, keeping myself up to date with new technologies and trying to break *(into)* stuffs.☺